 Later in 2006, it took a new shape.
 My old film-roll camera would gradually be replaced by the advanced technologies of the digital era.
 After a long time away from photography, I began to seriously invest in both training and new equipment.
 Modern times demanded full understanding of the modern photographic processes.

-THE PROJECT has produced 4 books so far.
-Two of them have already been finished.
+THE PROJECT has produced 6 books so far.
+Four of them have already been finished.

-“Águas do Cerrado”- The Waters of Cerrado – highlights both graphically and textually the importance of the biome’s water sources which supply most of the major Brazilian drainage basins.
-With the support of Mineiros City Hall Council in Goiás, the book is currently under production.
-The completion is scheduled for early 2019.
+“Águas de um Cerrado particular” - Waters from a Particular Cerrado – highlights both graphically and textually the importance of the biome’s water sources which supply most of the major Brazilian drainage basins.
+With the support of Mineiros City Hall Council in Goiás, the book is currently pending publication.

 All PROJECT’s books depict both nature and men’s relationship history with the environment conveyed in texts full of vivid imagery.